kswedberg/jquery-smooth-scroll/readme.md

 * Selects the matched element(s) that are scrollable.
 Acts just like a DOM traversal method such as `.find()` or `.next()`.
+* Uses `document.scrollingElement` on compatible browsers when the selector is 'html' or 'body' or 'html, body'.
 * The resulting jQuery set may consist of **zero, one, or multiple** elements.